 For the green chiles you can use Serrano peppers or a milder jalapeño.
 If you’d like to make either chile less spicy you can remove the white membranes and the seeds.
 Also you can chop the chile as finely or roughly as you’d like.
 I like it just a little chunky so I can get a burst of heat in each bite.

 Every (traditional) ingredient added to guacamole plays a role in the taste and texture of the dish.
-Of course the avocado play the main role providing the thick creaminess that mellows the other ingredients, yet brings them all together.
-The lime juice provides a zing of tartness, the tomatoes add almost a sweetness and of course the pepper adds the burst of heat in every bite.
-Cilantro is also a great addition because it give the guacamole a citrusy, herbiness to the guacamole.
+Of course the avocado play the main role in providing the thick creaminess that mellows the other ingredients, yet brings them all together.
+The lime juice provides a zing of tartness, the tomatoes add almost a sweetness and of course, the pepper adds the burst of heat in every bite.
+Cilantro is also a great addition because it gives the guacamole a citrusy, herbiness to the guacamole.
 Occasionally I also like to add the garlic for that awesome garlicky touch that works so perfectly well with all of the other ingredients.